bao-origo/aoc2024/README.md

-# Very dirty ruby solutions to aoc 2024
+# very dirty ruby solutions to aoc 2024

-Install Ruby, then run each file for solution.
+install ruby, then run each file for solution.

 ~ bao